wp-plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 1.9.6 =
+- Added a new feature to allow fixed expiry date for membership levels.
+- Added Russian language translation to the plugin.
+The translation was submitted by Vladimir Vaulin.
+- Added Dutch language translation to the plugin.
+The translation was submitted by Henk Rostohar.
+- Added Romanian language translation to the plugin.
+The translation was submitted by Iulian Cazangiu.
+- Some minor code refactoring.

 = 1.9.5 =
 - Added a check to show the content of a protected post/page if the admin is previewing the post or page.